| | | |

 Steps to Make Instant Pot Korean Beef

-2. Add the beef, broth, soy sauce, brown sugar, vinegar, gochujang, ginger, garlic, and white/light green onion parts to the Instant Pot.
+3. Add the beef, broth, soy sauce, brown sugar, vinegar, gochujang, ginger, pepper, garlic, and the lighter onion pieces to the Instant Pot.
+Stir to distribute the ingredients and coat the meat.

 What to Serve With Korean Beef